geopozo/neovim-collection/README.md

 }
 ```

+NB: Lazy config can take a `dir =` directive, otherwise it downloads repos.

 ## Markdown

-We add extra syntax highlight and override folds to only do # sections,
+We add extra syntax highlight and override folds to only do `#` sections,
 as otherwise behavior is wonky.

 ### Dev Notes